stoplightio/docs/articles/editor/versioning/introduction.md

 ### Platform Versions

 If you are creating a documentation driven project, you can describe one or two major versions of your platform via versioning.
-Then re-release the same versions as you continue your work and want to display the newest updates in your published documentation.
+Then re-release the same versions as you continue your work and display the newest updates in your published documentation.

 ## Icons and Tooltips